 WordPress is a powerful content management system (CMS) that allows users to create and manage websites.
-However, when it comes to Users Install Applications On WordPress, there are specific limitations and methods within the WordPress environment.
-Understanding what users can and cannot do in this regard is crucial for maintaining the security and functionality of your WordPress site.
+However, when it comes to installing applications on WordPress, there are specific limitations and methods within the WordPress environment that trip up a lot of people, especially anyone coming from a background where “install an app” means something closer to a desktop operating system or an app store.
+Understanding what users can and cannot do in this regard is crucial for maintaining the security and functionality of your WordPress site, and it also clears up a genuinely common confusion: WordPress plugins and themes are not applications in the traditional sense, and conflating the two leads to unrealistic expectations about what’s actually possible from inside wp-admin.

 Key Points on Installing Applications in WordPress